 Birdwatching Tour in the Highlands of Western Bolivia

-This 10-day Western Bolivia Birding Highlands Tour is moderately paced available on request which is focusesd on the Bolivian Andes where the mountain chain is at its widest, making for varied topography spanning from Lake Titicaca and its snow-covered peaks to lush rainforests, with many habitat types and one of the largest bird lists for a tour of short length.
+This 10-day Western Bolivia Birding Highlands Tour is moderately paced available on request which is focusesd on the Bolivian Andes where the mountain chain is at its widest, making for varied topography spanning from Lake Titicaca and its snow-covered peaks to lush rainforests, with many habitat types, and one of the largest bird lists for a tour of short length.

 Comfortably tucked in the heart of South America and known for its superb landscapes of Andean mountains, Bolivia has built a loyal fan base among birders with its intimate blend of snow-capped peaks, foothill rainforests, and Amazonian watersheds.

 The Central Andes are undoubtedly one of the continent’s great birding areas.